 SHIPGLIDE AIR LUBRICATION SYSTEMS

-Reduce drag with a layer of air.
+Reduce Drag and Resistance with a Layer of Air

 Reduce fuel consumption

-Realize real-world, in-service, operational fuel reductions of up to 10%.
+Realize real-world, in-service, operational fuel savings

 Reduce gas emissions